 Though understood to some extent, the physics of these mechanisms is not fully constrained.
-For instance, two main scenarios are competing to explain SN$_{\rm Ia}$ events.
-In fact, the explosive C-burning onto a WD (triggering the SN$_{\rm Ia}$ explosion) may be ignited (i) either by the accretion of matter from a companion star when the WD mass approaches the Chandrasekhar mass (single-degenerate model, \citealt{Whelan1973Binaries}), (ii) or by the merger with another WD way below its Chandrasekhar mass (double-degenerate model, \citealt{Webbink1984Mergers}).
-The nature of the WD explosion itself remains also unclear \citep{Hillebrandt2013SNIa} and end-of-life models invoke either deflagration or delayed-detonation scenarios to explain observations \citep{Iwamoto1999DD}.
-Similarly, for SN$_{\rm cc}$, the metal production depends on the initial mass (hence lifetime) and metallicity of the star, $Z_{\rm init}$, which are challenging to estimate.
-Beyond the progenitor mass, chemical enrichment at all scales is strongly coupled to the initial mass function (IMF), i.e. the relative proportion of low and high mass stars that are born within a given single stellar population.
-In fact, different IMFs would result into different (relative) number of AGBs, SN$_{\rm cc}$, and SN$_{\rm Ia}$, affecting not only the chemical properties of galaxies, but also their entire evolution and feedback \citep[for a review, see e.g.][]{Bastian2010}.
-Whether the IMF is the same for all galaxies or constant with time, however, is still an open question \citep[e.g.][]{DeMasi2019}, therefore observational signatures of the IMF at galactic scales and beyond are valuable in this respect.
+For instance, two main scenarios compete to explain SN$_{\rm Ia}$ events: the explosive C-burning onto a WD (triggering the SN$_{\rm Ia}$ explosion) may be ignited either by (i) the accretion of matter from a companion star when the WD mass approaches the Chandrasekhar mass (single-degenerate model, \citealt{Whelan1973Binaries}), or (ii) the merger with another WD far below its Chandrasekhar mass (double-degenerate model, \citealt{Webbink1984Mergers}).
+The nature of the WD explosion itself also remains unclear \citep{Hillebrandt2013SNIa} and end-of-life models invoke either deflagration or delayed-detonation scenarios to explain observations \citep{Iwamoto1999DD}.
+Similarly, for SN$_{\rm cc}$, metal production depends on the initial mass (hence lifetime) and metallicity of the star, $Z_{\rm init}$, the estimation of which is challenging.
+Beyond the progenitor mass, chemical enrichment at all scales is strongly coupled to the initial mass function (IMF), i.e. the relative proportion of low- and high- mass stars that are born within a given single stellar population.
+In fact, different IMFs result in different (relative) numbers of AGBs, SN$_{\rm cc}$, and SN$_{\rm Ia}$, affecting not only the chemical properties of galaxies, but also their entire evolution and feedback \citep[for a review, see e.g.][]{Bastian2010}.
+However, whether the IMF is the same for all galaxies or constant with time is still an open question \citep[e.g.][]{DeMasi2019}, and therefore observational signatures of the IMF at galactic scales and beyond are valuable in this respect.